learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 ## Iterating over objects

-The `for...in` statement has been around for a long time, and it's usually used for iterating over the properties in an object.
-The statement follows this
+The `for...in` statement is similar to `for...of`; it's generally used for iterating over the properties in an object.
+The statement follows this syntax:
-syntax:

 ```js
 for (const <KEY> in <OBJECT>) {